Do-it-yourself biology

-Do-it-yourself biology (DIY biology, DIY bio) is a growing biotechnological social movement in which individuals, communities, and small organizations study biology and life science using the same methods as traditional research institutions.
+Do-it-yourself biology (DIY biology, DIY bio) is a biotechnological social movement in which individuals, communities, and small organizations study biology and life science using the same methods as traditional research institutions.
 DIY biology is primarily undertaken by individuals with limited research training from academia or corporations, who then mentor and oversee other DIY biologists with little or no formal training.
-This may be done as a hobby, as a not-for-profit endeavour for community learning and open-science innovation, or for profit, to start a business.
+This may be done as a hobby, as a not-for-profit endeavor for community learning and open-science innovation, or for profit, to start a business.

 Other terms are also associated with the do-it-yourself biology community.
 The terms biohacking and wetware hacking emphasize the connection to hacker culture and the hacker ethic.
 The term hacker is used in the original sense of finding new and clever ways to do things.
 The term biohacking is also used by the grinder body modification community, which is considered related but distinct from the do-it-yourself biology movement.
 The term biopunk emphasizes the techno-progressive, political, and artistic elements of the movement.